kenzie-q/kenzie-q/README.md

 # 👋  McKenzie Quinn
  I am a Sr.Data Scientist from Hawaii, but based in Indiana.

-💼 I'm currently working as a Data Scientist at Mosaic Data Science

 🎓 I graduated from Saint Mary's College (Notre Dame, IN) in May 2019 with a B.A. in Statistical and Actuarial Math and minors in Computer Science and Business Administration.